JoeWroe/Setups/npm/npm-setup-steps.md

 #:notebook: Node Package Manager (npm) :notebook:

+**npm is a package manager, designed to allow you to add further functionality to your project.**
+**Similar to 'ruby gems', files are added to your 'package.json' file that add 'dependencies' to** **your project.
+In short, the functionality is added through code written elsewhere, your project** **then requires it (or becomes dependent on it), in order to run.
+The npm file defines that code** **and pulls it into your project.**

+**npm manages you BACKEND dependencies**

+---

 **npm (node package manager), comes as part of your installation of node.
 Installing node will also** **install npm for you.**

 **WARNING: Installing node if can cause issues if you already have node version manager installed** **(n, nvm or nodenv).
 Running any of those three names followed by -v will let you know if its already** **installed.**

+---

 ```
 STEP 1: 'brew install node', (not always necessary, read the warning above!)